villeneuve/VFD/README.md

 For the moment I have tested the VFD driving the motor.
 It works as expected but I have returned it to the lab to test the communication with a computer.
 The VFD supports ModBus.
 I have tested it with a RS485 connection to a Linux computer.
 It works  as expected.
 The next step is to connect it to a microcontroller (most probably a raspberry pi pico) using microPython.
 So far I've written some Python scripts that are useful to dialog with the VFD.
-They are all here in the SoftwareForLinux folder.
+They are all here, in the SoftwareForLinux folder.
 You may have to install the pymodbus Python library
 ```
 sudo apt install python3-pymodbus #Debian or derivative distributions